 We have not only exploited this novel formulation but also implemented "Quality-by-Design" ("QbD") in our biologic product development, manufacturing and control processes.
 The FDA encourages companies to implement the concept of QbD into their processes.
 The focus of QbD is that quality should be built into a product with thorough characterization of the product and understanding the processes by which it is developed and manufactured along with a knowledge of the risks involved in manufacturing and how best to mitigate those risks.
-We have been developing commercial manufacturing processes and validated quality control methods (Chemistry, Manufacturing and Control section in the Biological License Application) based on our QbD processes and thorough knowledge on our nanomedicine product (stored in our secured databases and in our electronic Clinical Trial Documentation).
+We have been developing commercial manufacturing processes and validated quality control methods based on our QbD processes and thorough knowledge on our nanomedicine.